Why do I need a Power of Attorney?

-Powers of Attorney are governed by the law of agency, a branch of common law concerned with the delegation of power from one person (the principal) to another (attorney-in-fact or agent).
+Powers of Attorney are governed by the law of agency, a branch of common law concerned with delegating power from one person (the Principal) to another (Attorney-in-fact or Agent).
 When a person becomes incapacitated, the government or the court often steps in and appoints someone to represent and make legal decisions for the incapacitated person.
-One of the ways to avoid government or court intervention and the appointment of a stranger to act as your guardian, is to use a Power of Attorney.
+One of the ways to avoid government or court intervention and the appointment of a stranger to act as your Guardian is to use a Power of Attorney.

 A Power of Attorney is a written document that can be limited in scope, or it can allow one person, the Principle, to give another, the Agent, the full power and authority to represent him or her.
 The relevant Florida Statutes that cover the Power of Attorneys is Part II of Chapter 709.

 Florida is not unique, as it requires the person making the Power of Attorney to be very specific in the acts that another person may do for them.
 The broad general language found in general forms is no longer actionable.

 What kinds of Power of Attorneys are there?

 A Power of Attorney can be limited for one-time use for a very specific purpose, such as allowing another person the ability to sign documents for a real estate transaction.
 Alternately, a Power of Attorney can be written with multiple enumerated powers used by your representative to take care of many unforeseen circumstances.
 For a Power of Attorney to be "Durable," it must specifically be authorized to serve your incapacity.
 A Durable Power of Attorney is most relevant in estate planning and planning for Incapacity and is essential in "crisis planning" for Medicaid qualification.

 What's the difference between "Ordinary" and "Extraordinary" Powers in a Power of Attorney?